The Complete Guide to the Different Types of Tennis Court Surfaces

 Why Choose Hard Courts:

 Things to Consider: Hard courts can develop cracks over time, especially in climates with big temperature swings like Colorado.
+Hard courts are the most taxing on joints due to minimal shock absorption.
 The good news is that MAC Surfaces specializes in crack repair and resurfacing, extending the life of your court for many years.

-Hard Tennis Courts are Best For: Schools, communities, and homeowners who want a dependable, multipurpose surface.
+Hard Tennis Courts are Best For: Schools, communities, private clubs, and homeowners who want a dependable, multipurpose surface.
+Hard courts are widely used in professional tennis tournaments, including the Australian Open, which has been played on acrylic hard courts since 1988.

 2. Clay Tennis Courts